 How to Start an Emergency Fund (Even on a Tight Budget)

-A few years ago my car needed a $700 repair.
-I didn’t have $700.
-I put it on a credit card, paid minimum payments for eight months, and ended up spending $940 on a $700 repair.
+I learned this the hard way — back in 2020, my car needed around $800 in repairs.
+I didn’t have $800.
+I was bringing in roughly $1,800 a month at the time, already carrying credit card debt, and had basically zero savings.
+I put it on a card, made minimum payments for months, and ended up spending way more than $800 on that repair by the time the interest was added up.
 That’s what no emergency fund costs you in real life — not just stress, but actual money.

 I started building mine right after that.
 I had nothing to spare, or so I thought.
 Here’s what I actually did, and what I wish I’d started sooner.